Stoquastic simulations of non-stoquastic superconducting flux circuits

+We do so by noticing that since the matrix $C$ is symmetric positive semi-definite, one can always find an orthogonal matrix $O$, such that $OCO^T=\tilde{C}$ with $\tilde{C}$ being a diagonal matrix with non negative diagonal entries.
+One can define $\vec{q} = O\vec{Q}$ and $\vec{\phi} = O^T\vec{\Phi}$ which serve as conjugate pair of normal-mode coordinate, owing to the fact that $O$ is orthogonal.
+The Hamiltonian in the new coordinates is

-By rotating the coordinate basis, effectively diagonalizing the capacitance matrix under the restriction that the phase space volume is preserved, we are left with the desired form.
-This is akin to a normal mode transformation.
-We emphasize that this normal-mode transformation is not a scaling bottleneck, since it hinges on diagonalizing (in the worst case) a matrix of dimension $n\times n$ with $n$ being the number of charge operators.
-This procedure allows for a generic way to simulate the bulk of circuits used throughout AQC~\cite{krantz2019quantum} by mapping the circuit Hamiltonian for the device to the discretized Hamiltonian given by,
+We emphasize that this normal-mode transformation is not a scaling bottleneck, since it hinges on diagonalizing (in the worst case) a matrix of dimension $n\times n$, with $n$ being the number of charge operators.
+This procedure allows for a generic way to simulate the bulk of circuits used throughout AQC~\cite{krantz2019quantum} by mapping the continuous circuit Hamiltonian for the device to the discretized Hamiltonian given by,